I'll tell you, there's some strange-looking people out there, folks.

 Hi, welcome back.

-Rush Limbaugh, the excellence in broadcasting network.
+Rush Limbaugh, the Excellence in Broadcasting Network.

-Okay, let's uh study audio soundbites here.
+Okay, let's study audio soundbites here.

-Um kind of predicted this yesterday.
+Kind of predicted this yesterday.

-This is uh some sound bites.
+This is some soundbites.

 I think that would any of us, you know, at 19 be that polished to be able to relive over and over and over again those excruciating details.

-I thought that the defense after a while really started to look like a bunch of bullies because they were trying to trip her up, and regardless of what you think of her delivery, she was consistent.
+I thought that the defense, after a while, really started to look like a bunch of bullies because they were trying to trip her up.

 A bunch of bullies.

-This is such this is this is polished.
+This is such, this is, this is polished?

-Look, I she was consistent.
+Look, she was consistent.

 There's no question that Rachel Gentel was consistent.